 Everyone has to deal with challenges in their life sometimes, whether it’s feeling stressed, sad or angry.
 It helps to know that support services are available.
 But that help may be harder to get if you’re an Aboriginal or a Torres Strait Islander and you’re talking to a doctor or a mental health professional who doesn’t understand what your life is like or what you’re going through.

-To make finding help easier for Aboriginal and Torres Strait Islander people, we’ve put together this guide to services where you can chat with people who will understand what you’re talking about.
+To make finding help easier, we've put together this guide on Aboriginal and Torres Strait Islander organisations and services where you can chat with people who will understand what you’re talking about.

 National phone lines run by Indigenous people

-13 YARN is a national helpline for Indigenous people who are going through a tough time and feel like having a yarn.
-All of the operators are Indigenous people who are trained to support you without judgement and to provide a confidential, culturally safe space to yarn about your needs, worries or concerns.
+13 YARN is a national helpline for Aboriginal and Torres Strait Islander people who are going through a tough time and feel like having a yarn.
+All of the operators are Aboriginal and Torres Strait Islander people who are trained to support you without judgement and to provide a confidential, culturally safe space to yarn about your needs, worries or concerns.

 Phone: 13 92 76 (24 hours, 7 days a week)